Org Babel API

 "Expand" and "expansion" are overloaded terms.
 Generally, they mean to replace something within a form.

-When org-babel "expands" the body of a source block, it resolves any noweb references (noweb allows different source blocks to reference one another)
+When org-babel "expands" the body of a source block, it resolves any noweb references (noweb is the functionality that allows different source blocks to reference one another).

 To expand a variable, in the context of Org babel, means to assign a header variable as a variable within the language runtime.